tinify/wordpress-plugin/readme.txt

 = Multisite support =

-The API key can optionally be configured in wp-config.php.
-This removes the need to set a key on each site individually in your multisite network.
-The installation instructions give more information how to configure this.
+The plugin is fully multisite compatible and you can set the API key for all sites at once by defining it in the *wp-config.php* file.
+View the installation instructions for more information.

 = Contact us =